maidsafe/rfcs/proposed/0012-safecoin-implementation/0012-safecoin-implementation.md

 ## Bootstrap with clients

 Although there has been hostility from the community with regard to "something for nothing" approach, there is a necessity for a bootstrap mechanism.
 As no safecoin can be farmed until data is uploaded there is a cyclic dependency that requires a resolution.
-To overcome this limitation this RFC will propose that every new account created is initialised with 50 safecoins.
+To overcome this limitation this RFC will propose that a user account is composed of two parts: safecoin_account and storage_account, every new account created is initialised with safecoin_account holding 0 coins but storage_account holding 50 safecoin equivalent storage allowance.
 This may be temporary and only used in test-safecoin, but it is likely essential to allow this for the time being.
 It may be a mechanism to kickstart the network as well.

-As such safecoin data needs to be presented at the moment when to be claimed as a start-up credit for a account, client's bootstrap coins are actually from a pre-injected pool : coins indexed from 0 to 67108864 are special pool that they can be claimed when free, but not allowed to be transferred, and can only be burned.
-When a new account has been created, it can take the coins having the same head-bits with that account's hash order :
-'''rust
-    let mut name = hash(account.wallet_address);
-    for _ in 0..50 {
-        take_coin(take_most_meaningful_bits(name, 26));
-        name = hash(name);
-    }
-'''
-If a targeted coin has been taken already, then that account will not be allowed to have full 50 coins, as it indicates there are already too many users and bootstrap fund is no longer required.
-If a claiming request from a user target a coin outside its 50th hash, it shall be rejected.

 # Drawbacks